Question marks on craft paper

 MBA interviews do not usually take more than 30-45 minutes, but there is no monolithic structure to an MBA interview, so be aware of how your institution likes to conduct interviews.
 Be adaptable because the interviewer can decide to abandon a line of inquiry or spring a new question on you whenever they feel it necessary.

 That said, most of the interview will consist of you telling the interviewer about your life and your motivations.
-Additionally, there will be time, even if it’s at the very end of your interview, where you can ask the interviewer any questions about the college or the program.
+Additionally, there will be time, even if it’s at the very end of your interview, when you can ask the interviewer any questions about the college or the program.

 Take advantage of this.
 Not asking questions might be interpreted as aloof or under-prepared.
 This article will go into more detail about the best questions to ask your MBA interviewer to help you present yourself as invested and curious.
 It’s imperative you ask good questions because they might just end up being the best way for you to bookend the perfect MBA interview.